 10. Drawing the Conclusion

-After going through all the factors and considering all the relevant points of discussion in the meeting, you must come up with the conclusion stating the actions that have to be followed later while carrying out the project.
+After going through all the factors and considering all the relevant points of discussion in the meeting, you must conclude the actions that have to be followed later while carrying out the project.

 There must be some steps to be followed to make sure that work immediately commences as the meeting concludes after giving everyone a clear picture of their key areas of work.

-You must ask for their feedback, how they believe they can add more value to the project, the areas which can be improved, etc. It's advisable if the notes are also circulated later for a better understanding by each member of the team.
+It would be best to ask for their feedback, how they believe they can add more value to the project, areas they can improve, etc. It's advisable if the notes are circulated later for a better understanding by each team member.

 To have all the significant members of the organization remotely join the meeting, you need to use a virtual platform.
 Remote collaborative meetings should use work from home tools like GoToMeeting, ZohoMeeting, JoinMe, etc.